 That distinction matters.
-A department can run leadership workshops, employee appreciation events, and policy refreshes all year long and still fail to change the conditions that produce turnover, burnout, inconsistent supervision, and fragile operations.
-Public sector HR becomes strategic when it changes the operating system underneath the work, not when it adds more items to the calendar.
+A department can run leadership workshops, employee appreciation campaigns, and policy refreshes all year long and still fail to change the conditions that produce turnover, burnout, inconsistent supervision, succession gaps, and fragile operations.
+The future of public sector HR belongs to organizations that improve the operating system underneath the work, not the ones that simply add more items to the calendar.

 Why Listen to Me?